nicupavel/emlog/README.md

 None as of version 0.40.

-Bug reports, patches, complaints, praise, and submissions of Central Services Form 27B/6, are welcomed by the author (Jeremy Elson,
+Bug reports, patches, complaints, praise, and submissions of Central Services Form 27B/6, are welcomed at [Emlog github page](https://github.com/nicupavel/emlog).
-<jelson@circlemud.org>.

 Version History